-- A. Anyone violating the provisions of this Ordinance shall be guilty of a summary offense and upon conviction, shall be subject to a fine in an amount established by duly adopted Resolution of the municipality for each violation, recoverable with all costs.
+- A. Anyone violating the provisions of this Ordinance shall be guilty of a summary offense and upon conviction, shall be subject to a fine of not more than \$1,000.00 for each violation, recoverable with costs, and/or imprisonment for a period not to exceed 90 days.
 Each day that the violation continues shall be a separate offense and penalties shall be cumulative. - B. In addition, the Municipality, through its solicitor, may institute injunctive, mandamus, or any other appropriate action or proceeding at law or in equity for the enforcement of this Ordinance.
 Any court of competent jurisdiction shall have the right to issue restraining orders, temporary or permanent injunctions, mandamus, or other appropriate forms of remedy or relief.